esabitova/aws-digito-artifacts-gameday/documents/dynamodb/sop/restore_to_point_in_time/2020-04-01/Design.md

     * Outputs:
         * `StartExecutionTime`: The timestamp when the step execution started
     * Explanation:
-        * Calculate the time when the the dynamodb table recovery starts
+        * Calculate the time when the dynamodb table recovery starts

 1. `FirstCheckRestoreToDateTime`
     * Type: aws:branch